 UK - Quito

 Titan’s VIP door-to-door travel service collects you from home, for your journey to London Heathrow Airport and a scheduled KLM flight to Quito, via Amsterdam.
 Upon arrival you will be met by your local guide and transferred to your hotel for the next three nights, the Patio Andaluz Boutique Hotel (4T).

 This morning an included sightseeing tour introduces us to the highlights of the Ecuadorian capital.
-Founded by the Spanish conquistador, Sebastian de Benalcázar in 1534, on the site of a major Inca city, Quito is renowned for its well-preserved colonial old town, a UNESCO World Heritage Site and you’ll discover architectural treasures such as the ornate San Francisco church, dating from the 16th century, the Jesuit church of La Compañía and the Presidential Palace overlooking Independence Square.
+Founded by the Spanish conquistador, Sebastian de Benalcázar in 1534, on the site of a major Inca city, Quito is renowned for its well-preserved colonial old town, now a UNESCO World Heritage Site, and you’ll discover architectural treasures such as the ornate San Francisco church, dating from the 16th century, the Jesuit church of La Compañía and the Presidential Palace overlooking Independence Square.
 This afternoon you are free to relax or explore at your own pace.

 Quito - Otavalo